Issue 19, 2025

-Comprehensive studies of impedance spectroscopy, Raman, infrared, and ferroelectric properties of BiFeWO6 and application
+Comprehensive impedance spectroscopy, Raman, and infrared studies of the ferroelectric properties and application of BiFeWO6

 Abstract

-A tetragonal double perovskite BiFeWO₆ nanopowder was successfully synthesized via the solid-state reaction technique.
+Tetragonal double perovskite BiFeWO6 nanopowders were successfully synthesized via the solid-state reaction technique.
 Structural characterization using X-ray diffraction (XRD) revealed an average crystallite size of 11.6 nm with a lattice strain of 0.06499.
-Optical properties were investigated through ultraviolet (UV) visible spectroscopy, which determined a bandgap energy of 1.41 eV, highlighting its potential for photovoltaic applications.
-Raman spectroscopy confirms the presence of all constituent elemental vibrational modes associated with various molecular bonding interactions in the studied material.
-Dielectric analysis exhibits a Maxwell-Wagner-type polarization effect and promises to be a material with a high dielectric constant and low loss for energy storage devices.
-The study of impedance plots reveals the negative temperature coefficient of resistance (NTCR) behavior, whereas the electrical modulus study suggests the presence of a non-Debye-type relaxation mechanism.
-The study of AC conductivity versus frequency and temperature reveals the fact that the conduction mechanism is controlled by the thermally activated charge carriers.
-Again, semicircular Nyquist and Cole-Cole plots confirm the semiconductor nature and well-supported impedance results.
-The study of resistance versus temperature shows the NTC thermistor character and became one strong candidate for temperature sensor devices.
+The study of the microstructure of the sample reveals uniform distribution of well-grown grains and presence of all constituent elements in both weight and atomic percentages.
+Optical properties were investigated through ultraviolet (UV)-visible spectroscopy, which revealed a bandgap energy of 1.41 eV, highlighting its potential for photovoltaic applications.
+Raman spectroscopy confirmed the presence of all constituent elemental vibrational modes associated with various molecular bonding interactions in the studied material.
+Dielectric analysis exhibited a Maxwell–Wagner-type polarization effect, indicating its potential as a material with a high dielectric constant and low loss for energy storage devices.
+The study of impedance plots revealed a negative temperature coefficient of resistance (NTCR) behavior, whereas the electrical modulus study suggested the presence of a non-Debye-type relaxation mechanism.
+The study of AC conductivity versus frequency and temperature revealed the fact that the conduction mechanism is controlled by thermally activated charge carriers.
+Again, semicircular Nyquist and Cole–Cole plots confirmed the semiconductor nature and well-supported impedance results.
+The resistance versus temperature plot showed an NTC thermistor character, indicating that BiFeWO6 is a strong candidate for temperature sensor devices.

 Transparent peer review